mirzausman371/Test-Task/src/pages/docs/v1/06-smart-contract-integration/04-building-an-oracle.md

 tags: oracles, documentation
 ---

-To build a price oracle on Kwikswap, you must first understand the requirements for your use case.
+To build a price oracle on Brainaut, you must first understand the requirements for your use case.
 Once you understand the kind of price average you require, it is a matter of storing the cumulative price variable from the pair as often as necessary, and computing